 The “Come When Called”

-Another practical variation of the basic sit training is teaching your cat to come when called.
+Another practical variation of the basic sit training is to train your cat to come when called.
 This can be a convenience as well as a safety measure.

 - Award a treat for sitting, then walk to the other side of the room.